 (13) No recycler may employ prison labor in any operation related to the collection, transportation, and recycling of CEDs.
 No recycler may employ any third party that uses or subcontracts for the use of prison labor.

-(e) Each recycler shall, during each calendar year, transport from each site that the recycler uses to manage residential CEDs not less than 75% of the total weight of residential CEDs present at the site during the preceding calendar year.
+(e) Each recycler shall, during each calendar year, transport from each site that the recycler uses to manage CEDs from covered entities not less than 75% of the total weight of CEDs from covered entities present at the site during the preceding calendar year.
 Each recycler shall maintain on-site records that demonstrate compliance with this requirement and shall make those records available to the Agency for inspection and copying.

 (f) Nothing in this Act shall prevent a person from acting as a recycler independently of a manufacturer e-waste program.